 Origin and history

-Butcher's broom, also known as prickly holly , is a perennial plant native to the Mediterranean basin.
-Used since antiquity, it was already known to the Greeks and Romans for its beneficial effects on blood circulation and leg comfort.
-Its Latin name, Ruscus, derives from an ancient word for broom, as its branches were once used to make household brooms.
-Today, butcher's broom is an essential plant in herbal medicine for supporting venous and lymphatic circulation .
+Butcher's broom, also known as spiny butcher's broom, is a perennial plant native to the Mediterranean basin.
+Used since ancient times, it was already known to the Greeks and Romans for its benefits on blood circulation and leg comfort.
+Its Latin name Ruscus derives from an ancient word meaning broom, as its branches were once used to make household brooms.
+Today, butcher's broom is an essential plant in herbal medicine for supporting venous and lymphatic circulation.